-SARA requires identifying the locations and transportation routes of facilities developing a plan for response to a release, and establishing Right-to-Know Provisions for substances identified as extremely hazardous, plus thousands of other potential environmentally damaging hazardous substances and toxic chemicals.
+SARA requires identifying the locations and transportation routes of facilities, developing a plan for responding to a release, and establishing Right-to-Know Provisions for substances identified as highly hazardous, plus thousands of other potentially environmentally damaging dangerous substances and toxic chemicals.

-The portion of these chemicals specifically identified by name is given in the "List of Lists" which is published by the Environmental Protection Agency (EPA).
+The portion of these chemicals specifically identified by name is given in the "List of Lists," published by the Environmental Protection Agency (EPA).